charlielito/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Preprocessing of images

 The images stayed as color images since some of the colors of the traffic signs may help the network to classify them correctly, i.e. stop signs are red, the border of some signs are also red, and so on.
 There was also no normalization made since the first experiments showed no much improvement when normalizing.

-The only tecnique used in this stage was to perform a series of transformation to the images in train time to help the network not to overfit the train set.
+The only technique used in this stage was to perform a series of transformation to the images in train time to help the network not to overfit the train set.
 The data augmentation (transformation) pipeline consists in:

 * Gaussian Blur: random sigma for blur between 0.0 and 1.0
 * Crop: Random pixel crop in all directions from 0 to 6 pixels